 And we are done.
 All the limiting concurrency logic is hidden from us and is handled by the queue.
 Now, to scrape the pages with only 10 concurrent requests at a time we should call the

 Scraper like this:

-scrape() accepts an array of URLs to scrap, then a timeout for each request and the last argument is a concurrency limit.
+scrape() accepts an array of URLs to scrape, then a timeout for each request and the last argument is a concurrency limit.

 It is a good practice to use throttling for concurrent requests to prevent the situation with sending hundreds of such requests and thus a chance of being blocked by the site.
 In this article I’ve shown a quick overview of how you can use a lightweight in-memory queue in conjunction with HTTP client to limit the number of concurrent requests.